ogabrielbarbosa/ogabrielbarbosa/README.md

 Dropout high school to start my first business – Helped other experts sell their online courses.
 We did over R$400k ($75k) in revenue within 3 months – that’s when I started using product development to help me work better.

 Worked with several companies as a React developer, then shifted to no-code.
 After the AI revolution, I went back to code + n8n.
-Today, I’m working at a SaaS doing $40k/mo in revenue (that I build solo in 2 weeks).
+Today, I’m working at a SaaS doing $40k/mo in revenue (that we build in 2 weeks).

 And I've got 2 other side projects in currently development...👀.